Worker was stuck in office when Manhattan parking garage collapsed, friend says

-NEW YORK (PIX11) — The worker who died when a parking garage collapsed in Lower Manhattan Tuesday was in his office with some of his colleagues when the floors came crashing down, according to a manager at a nearby garage who knows the victims.
+NEW YORK (WPIX) – The worker who died when a parking garage collapsed in New York City on Tuesday was in his office with some of his colleagues when the floors came crashing down, according to a manager at a nearby garage who knows the victims.

-The victim’s co-workers were able to run to safety, but he was unable to make it out, said Alessy Hernandez, the manager at the City Parking garage on Beekman Street.
+The victim’s co-workers were able to run to safety, but he was unable to make it out, according to Alessy Hernandez, the manager at the City Parking garage in Lower Manhattan.

-The collapse happened around 4:15 p.m. on Ann Street, between Nassau and Williams streets in the Financial District.
+The collapse took place around 4:15 p.m. on Ann Street, between Nassau and Williams streets in the Financial District.
 Six workers were inside the building at the time of the collapse, according to John Esposito, the FDNY’s chief of operations.

-One worker died, four other workers were hospitalized in stable condition, and one worker declined medical attention, Esposito said.
-The worker who died was still in the building, as of Wednesday morning, officials said.
-An FDNY source said they haven’t removed the body because there are concerns about the building’s stability near where he is.
+One worker died, four other workers were hospitalized, and one worker declined medical attention, Esposito said.
+The worker who died was still in the building as of Wednesday morning, officials said.
+An FDNY source said they hadn’t yet removed deceased man due to concerns about the building’s stability near the body.

-Hernandez had left the area about 10 minutes before the deadly incident and was near the Holland Tunnel when he was sent a video of the scene.
+Hernandez had left the area about 10 minutes before the deadly incident.
+He was a little over a mile away when he was sent a video of the scene.

 “I was very concerned.
 I didn’t know it was that bad.
 I just thought it was the back wall that fell but later saw … the top floors had caved in and caused the pancake effect,” Hernandez said.